-S & C Corp + Partnership Business Tax
+S & C Corp + Partnership Business Tax Preparation

 Contrary to popular belief, there are no Tax Prep advantages (or disadvantages) to forming an LLC.
-In fact, forming an LLC Partnership, S or C Corp won’t change a thing for federal income Business Tax prep purposes.
+In fact, forming an LLC Partnership, S or C Corp won’t change a thing for federal income Business Tax preparation purposes.

 Confused?
 You are not alone.
 Here is a fairly simplified explanation of LLC business tax prep choices.